-Google App Engine is a managed application platform that supports most modern languages.
-The Google App Engine "standard environment" type supports applications that run on Java, .NET, Node.js, Golang, and more.
-For custom Docker images, Google App Engine provides "flexible environment" support, so you can run custom Docker images in flexible environment mode.
+The Google App Engine standard environment type supports applications that run on Java, .NET, Node.js, Golang, and more.
+For custom Docker images, Google App Engine provides flexible environment support.

 Generate an environment ID and a PaaS token